bmorris3/aesop/docs/iraf.rst

     cl
     cl < ReduceARCES.cl

 This will extract the spectrum from your data.
+When prompted to edit the parameters of the tasks that ``ReduceARCES.cl`` uses, simply do ``:q``.
+You'll have to do this twice at the beginning of the reduction and a few more times in the middle.

 Now in order to use ``aesop``, follow the tutorial in :ref:`getting_started`